 PRINT “This is a Print command”

-2. INPUT: this command is used to take data from a user.
-It can accept both string and number.
+INPUT command is used to take data from a user.
+It can accept both strings and numbers.

-If the input data is a number than the variable name in which the number is to be store is written directly after the INPUT command.
+If the input data is a number then the variable name is written directly after the INPUT command.

 Syntax: INPUT [“string”] variable